Neuralab/keks-pay-for-woocommerce/readme.txt

 = Support =

-Need any help or want to learn more about KEKS Pay?
-Feel free to [contact us](kekspay@erstebank.hr) if you need help to start implementing KEKS Pay into your store or if you have any further questions.
+If your require any help or have any questions feel free to [contact us](mailto:kekspay@erstebank.hr).